DeerTears/GB-Studio-Community-Assets/README.md

 # Thanks

+I'd like to thank Paige who has worked hard to maintain the repository and help me out with Github LFS.
+You can check her out on [Paige's Cohost](https://cohost.org/MxAshlynn).

 Ember here.
 I really appreciate how the GB Studio community has come together for this repository.
 If you would like to support purely the organizational work I've done by maintaining this repository, consider [buying me a coffee](https://ko-fi.com/goodnightgirl).
+There is no reward provided in supporting me, everyone is welcome to contribute or make suggestions of how to improve the repository.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/R6R5EPWKI)

-There is no reward provided in supporting me, everyone is welcome to contribute or make suggestions of how to improve the repository.

 Happy developing!